-MKG127 is pleased to present Display,
+MKG127 is delighted to present a joint catalogue launch,

 David R. Harper: Entre le chien et le loup & Monica Tap: the pace of days

 The Doris McCarthy Gallery and Macdonald Stewart Art Centre are teaming up to launch two recent publications by Canadian artists – the DMG’s David R. Harper: Entre le chien et le loup and MSAC’s Monica Tap: the pace of days.
 Join us as we celebrate at MKG127, with the artists in attendance.
 Copies of the publications will be available for sale, at special launch day pricing!

 Published by the Doris McCarthy Gallery in partnership with the Kitchener-Waterloo Art Gallery, Kenderdine Art Gallery / College Art Galleries, Ottawa Art Gallery, and Saint Mary’s University Art Gallery, to accompanying the touring exhibition of the same name, Entre le chien et le loup is David R. Harper’s first monograph.
 Speaking to the intersections of personal and universal mythologies, liminality, and identity, Harper engages the viewer in a dialogue on the metaphoric weight that objects present both historically and emotionally.
 Designer Lauren Wickware was informed by vintage science texts, creating a stunning hardcover publication in a laser-cut, night-sky-blue slipcase.
 The suggestion of the constellations, and the wonder they behold, continues inside the book as the reader explores the work of the artist through more than forty full-colour illustrations.
 An introduction by Ann MacDonald, and texts by Robin Metcalfe, Crystal Mowry, Jan Peacock, and Lisa Stone and Jim Zanzi further contextualize and complement the work.